naveenhariharan1/arduino-audio-visualizer/README.md

 ## How it Works

-Arduino constanly samples the analog signal from the microphone module through A0 and and finds peak amplitude and average over 45 cycles and changes the display height accordingly.It also has 5 modes by which you could change with the press of a button ,it would change the percentage of peak and average blending.
+Arduino constantly samples the analog signal from the microphone module through A0 and and finds peak amplitude and average over 45 cycles and changes the display height accordingly.It has 5 modes which you could change with the press of a button ,it would change the ratio of peak and average blending.
 1. Mode 0-100% average(indicated with led 13 ON).
 2. Mode 1-75% average and 25% peak.
 3. Mode 2-50% average and 50% peak.